frdeso/turkeydb/README.md

 ##Why you should use it?
 - Free of charge hosting of your datastore.
 - Cool name
-- To laugh your teammates
+- To make your teammates laugh